-IC-756Pro: Installing the Inrad Roofing Filter Mod
+IC-756Pro2: Installing the Inrad Roofing Filter Mod

-The Icom IC-756PRO roofing filter mod consists of a 6-pole, 4 to 5 kHz wide filter followed by a high dynamic range feedback amplifier.
+The Icom IC-756PROII roofing filter mod consists of a 6-pole, 4 to 5 kHz wide filter followed by a high dynamic range feedback amplifier.
 The amplifier provides enough gain to overcome the filter insertion loss.

-The plot below shows the sweep frequency response of the front end and first IF filter to the output of the second mixer in an IC-756PRO radio.
+The plot below shows the sweep frequency response of the front end and first IF filter in an IC-756PROII radio.
 The wider curve is the OEM response and the narrow curve is with the Inrad roofing filter mod added.

 The result of the bandwidth improvement shown above is the reduction of close in intermodulation from multiple signals.
-The IMD dynamic range will be improved up to 14 dB for signal spacings from 2 to 20 kHz.
+The IMD dynamic range will be improved up to 15 dB for signal spacings from 2 to 20 kHz.
 Also, the blocking dynamic range will be improved for close in signals.
 Note that the A-side of the receiver has the narrow roofing filter installed.
 The B-side still uses only the original Icom filter.
 Thus a direct comparison can be made by synchronizing the two sides and switching back and forth with the balance control.